krivenko/ezARPACK/doc/guide/symmetric.rst

   \hat A  \mathbf{x} = \lambda \hat M \mathbf{x}

 with real symmetric matrices :math:`\hat A` and :math:`\hat M`.
-The symmetric solver class supports a few computational modes where the original eigenproblem is recast into
+The symmetric solver class supports a few computational modes, where the original eigenproblem is recast into

 .. math::